json5/json5/README.md

-[Douglas Crockford](http://www.crockford.com/) of course designed and built JSON, but his state machine diagrams on the [JSON website](http://json.org/), as cheesy as it may sound, gave me motivation and confidence that building a new parser to implement these ideas this was within my reach!
+[Douglas Crockford](http://www.crockford.com/) of course designed and built JSON, but his state machine diagrams on the [JSON website](http://json.org/), as cheesy as it may sound, gave us motivation and confidence that building a new parser to implement these ideas was within reach!
 The original implementation of JSON5 was also modeled directly off of Doug’s open-source [json_parse.js] parser.
-I’m super grateful for that clean and well-documented code.
+We’re grateful for that clean and well-documented code.

 [json_parse.js]: